Rivet: Self-piercing rivets

 Self-pierce riveting (SPR) is a process of joining two or more materials using an engineered rivet.
 Unlike solid, blind and semi-tubular rivets, self-pierce rivets do not require a drilled or punched hole.

 SPRs are cold-forged to a semi-tubular shape and contain a partial hole to the opposite end of the head.
 The end geometry of the rivet has a chamfered poke that helps the rivet pierce the materials being joined.
 A hydraulic or electric servo rivet setter drives the rivet into the material, and an upsetting die provides a cavity for the displaced bottom sheet material to flow.
 The SPR process is described in here SPR process.

 The self-pierce rivet fully pierces the top sheet material(s) but only partially pierces the bottom sheet.
 As the tail end of the rivet does not break through the bottom sheet it provides a water or gas-tight joint.
 With the influence of the upsetting die, the tail end of the rivet flares and interlocks into the bottom sheet forming a low profile button.

 Rivets need to be harder than the materials being joined. they are heat treated to various levels of hardness depending on the material's ductility and hardness.
 Rivets come in a range of diameters and lengths depending on the materials being joined; head styles are either flush countersunk or pan heads.

 Depending on the rivet setter configuration, i.e. hydraulic, servo, stroke, nose-to-die gap, feed system etc., cycle times can be as quick as one second.
 Rivets are typically fed to the rivet setter nose from tape and come in cassette or spool form for continuous production.

 Riveting systems can be manual or automated depending on the application requirements; all systems are very flexible in terms of product design and ease of integration into a manufacturing process.

-SPR joins a range of dissimilar materials such as steel, aluminum, plastics, composites and pre-coated or pre-painted materials.
+SPR joins a range of dissimilar materials such as steel, aluminium, plastics, composites and pre-coated or pre-painted materials.
 Benefits include low energy demands, no heat, fumes, sparks or waste and very repeatable quality.